 This online exhibition is about the history of the Territorial Army.
-It is linked to a physical exhibition in our museum that we hope people will be able to visit before too long!
+It was produced as part of a temporary physical exhibition which was on display in the museum between August 2020 and July 2021.

 The Territorial Army was a body of men and women who were civilian volunteers.
 They were recruited and enrolled locally, paid, and trained to serve as part-time soldiers.
 Today they are known as the Reserve Forces.

 This exhibition includes objects, archives and photographs from the museum’s collection and tells the story of the TA’s evolution nationally and its role in Cornwall as the volunteer force of the Duke of Cornwall’s Light Infantry (DCLI).
 It also looks at some of the Drill Halls that were home to the TA in towns across the County.